 From punk rock to pop, to heavy metal and new wave, Josh Freese is one of the most prolific drummers in the world.
-He has appeared on close to 400 records, performing and recording for: A Perfect Circle, Paramore, Nine Inch Nails, Devo, The Vandals, Sting, The Replacements, Guns N’ Roses, The Offspring, Weezer, Sublime with Rome, Evanescence, Selena Gomez, Miley Cyrus, Kelly Clarkson, Cher, Michael Bublé, Bruce Springsteen, Slash, Queens of the Stone Age, Danny Elfman, Hans Zimmer, and many others.
+He has appeared on over 400 records, performing and recording for: A Perfect Circle, Paramore, Nine Inch Nails, Devo, The Vandals, Sting, The Replacements, Guns N’ Roses, The Offspring, Weezer, Sublime with Rome, Evanescence, Selena Gomez, Miley Cyrus, Kelly Clarkson, Cher, Michael Bublé, Bruce Springsteen, Slash, Queens of the Stone Age, Danny Elfman, Hans Zimmer, and many others.

-From 1992 he started to work as a session drummer, recording for Suicidal Tendencies, Paul Westerberg, Tracy Bonham, Devo, and Danny Elfman for the soundtrack of Freeway.
+In 1992 he started to work as a session drummer, recording for Suicidal Tendencies, Paul Westerberg, Tracy Bonham, Devo, and Danny Elfman for the soundtrack of Freeway.
 In 1996 he joined Devo, one of his favorite bands as inspiration to learn the drums.
 In that period Freese recorded for Guns N’ Roses, Chris Cornell, Lazlo Bane, and Mike Ness.

 Still a member of A Perfect Circle, he recorded for some of the most famous artists in America, such as Evanescence, Good Charlotte, Kelly Clarkson, The Offspring, and more.
 In 2005 he played for Sting’s Broken Music Tour, with guitarists Dominic Miller and Shane Fontayne, an important collaboration that will continue in the future.
 He also appeared on the DVD “Live 8 – July 2nd 2005” with Sting.

 As a solo artist, Freese released four albums for his record label Outerscope Records, where he wrote, sang, and performed just about everything.
 He has co-written songs with Queens of the Stone Age, The Vandals, A Perfect Circle, Dwarves, Devo, and Sting.
 With an established reputation as one of the most demanded session drummers in the music business, he also recorded for Katy Perry, Michael Bublé, Nelly Furtado, Guns N’ Roses, Slash, Kelly Clarkson, Joe Cocker, Social Distortion, and other artists.
-After toured with Weezer in 2009 and with Paramore in 2011, in the next year he toured with Sublime with Rome to replace the previous drummer Bud Gaugh.
+After touring with Weezer in 2009 and with Paramore in 2011, in the next year, he toured with Sublime with Rome to replace the previous drummer Bud Gaugh.

 Josh Freese plays DW drums, Paiste cymbals, Vater drumsticks, Remo heads.
 He uses DW 9000 series hardware and 9002 double-pedal.